BNkosi/odin/README.md

 :heavy_check_mark: Generative Pretraining - The annotation tool is labour intesive and costly.
 Generative Pretraining aims to simulate a human asking and answerinig (annotating) documents.
 The code is present but still needs fine-tuning;\

 :heavy_check_mark: Context Management - Users ask ambiguous questions, such as: "How much is this course?".
-Context management allows the bot to know which course the user is talking about or ask for clarity where there is uncertainty.;
+Context management allows the bot to know which course the user is talking about or ask for clarity where there is uncertainty.;\

+:heavy_check_mark: Feedback - Logging of questions still needs to be built in as well as notification when answers aren't found.
+Notifications must be balanced between always sending notifications and always answering the question.

 ## :memo: License ##